Mathnerd314/stroscot/docs/About.rst

 In the near term, since there is no compiler or interpreter fully implemented, performance is not measurable and hence is not a consideration.
 Once the interpreter can pass the tower of interpreters test, that will be the main performance criterion for it.
 For compilation, besides optimizing the generated code, the main performance-focused feature will be fine-grained incremental compilation to reduce compile times.

+"Slow" is relative - if you can do 100x speedups then slow becomes fast and it's a qualitative difference.
+Features can't be gated on performance - implement first, speed up later.
+A lot of the time programs aren't written for speed.
+Most programmers can’t even measure performance correctly - compiled for debug instead of release, etc. Programmers want a convenient language however slow, and for the better programmers a way to speed up their programs when they're slow (profiling, performance-optimized code).
+Researchers prefer an inefficient language for which it is easy to devise optimizations and improvements.
+Similarly programmers don't want reliable code - they prefer convenience and don't want to learn new concepts.
+They will ship when their management says “ship!”

 World domination
 ----------------

 Long term, Stroscot aims to replace all the programming languages in use today.
 Initially this involves improving FFI support and interoperability with other languages.
 In particular we need to be able to parse files from other languages and use data from them with Stroscot.
 Next we want to fully compile other languages, so that Stroscot is the sole compiler and all of its global optimizations can be used (`zig cc <https://andrewkelley.me/post/zig-cc-powerful-drop-in-replacement-gcc-clang.html>`__ is an example of how this works).
 Once the implementation is stable enough for production use, focus will shift to developing automated conversion tools, so that the surface syntax can be changed to Stroscot's.
 And yes, this is the `E-E-E strategy <https://en.wikipedia.org/wiki/Embrace,_extend,_and_extinguish>`__, but Stroscot is open source so it's all OK.
+No language I know of has developed decent two-way linkage - you can export specific C-style constructs back to C, but C can't use any of the more advanced features.

+Standardization doesn't seem necessary, a popular language builds its own standard.
+But there needs to be an open-source cross-platform implementation, with a committee process for changes to build consensus and ensure stability.
+Another alternative is to freeze Stroscot after release and design a new best language every 3-5 years

 Roadmap
 =======